rxvt/shaneanderson.id.au/content/introducing-s3fetch.md

 - **Optimized for prefixes**: Only requests objects under your specified prefix, reducing API calls
 - **Configurable threading**: Tune performance with adjustable thread counts

+!!! note
+    I wrote the first version of S3Fetch when I wasn't a very good programmer, and arguably I'm still not, but I have been working on a version 2 which gets rid of the most egregious mistakes such as the God Class, etc. That code has been pushed to `main` on the [GitHub repo](https://github.com/rxvt/s3fetch) and it works, but I haven't gotten around to releasing a new package yet.

 ## How It Works

 The basic idea is pretty simple: why wait around?